ostadabbas/Motion-o/README.md

 # Spatio-Temporal Motion Reasoning with GRPO

 Training vision-language models to reason about video motion through verifiable, spatially-grounded evidence chains using Group Relative Policy Optimization (GRPO).

+## ⚠️ CRITICAL ISSUE - DATASET PROBLEM

+**STATUS**: The PLM-Video-Human RDCap dataset has **INCORRECT masklet_id mappings**.
+The `masklet_id` field in RDCap does NOT correspond to the objects described in `dense_captions`.
+SA-V masklets are tracking wrong objects (furniture, background, etc.) instead of people mentioned in captions.

+**Examples found**:
+- `sav_015834`: Caption says "person walking" but masklet tracks walkway shadow/grate
+- `sav_003127`: Caption says "man walking into mall" but masklet_id=1 is EMPTY
+- `sav_017599`: Caption says "boy enters frame" but all masklets are EMPTY at described timestamps

+**Impact**: Cannot train on this dataset without fixing masklet associations.

+**Options**:
+1. Implement heuristic search across ALL masklets per frame (find largest moving person-shaped object)
+2. Report issue to Meta/Facebook and wait for fix
+3. Switch to different dataset (e.g., pure SA-V with auto-generated captions)

 ## Overview